wesno2/Turntable-Videos/README.md

 Program - The Arduino program and its support files.

-3D Diagrams - Sketchup files showing the finished unit.
+Models - Sketchup files showing the finished unit.